Loara/HDLNext/doc/expr.md

     B = "1";  //type [1]logic
     C = $cat(A , B);  //equal to "01", type [2]logic

-### Struct/component allocation `new`
+### Component allocation `new`

-To instantiate a struct in an expression you can use the `new` operation.
-For example assume we have defined the following struct:
+To instantiate a prodtype/sumtype/component in an expression you can use the `new` operation.
+For example assume we have defined the following prodtype:

-    struct sum {
+    prodtype sum {
         s,
         c_out,
     }